*Review based on Cobra Triangle’s release as part of Rare Replay*

 On top of all that, Cobra Triangle also features a catchy soundtrack by none other than David Wise.
 Though it may not have the same depth or atmosphere as Wise’s later scores, the acclaimed gaming composer does help bring out Cobra Triangle’s unique charm through its soundtrack.

 Cobra Triangle remains a fun game to play today, which is quite impressive for something that, on the surface, may just appear to be an NES boat racing game.
-The rescue missions may break the pacing of the game a bit with there considerably difficulty spike, and the perspectives can be a little misleading at times.
+The rescue missions may break the pacing of the game a bit with their considerably difficulty spike, and the perspectives can be a little misleading at times.
 But there’s no denying the fun, variety and ambition that Cobra Triangle brought to the NES.